openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 The Insights operator can also not tell what is the operating system and its version used by the user's workloads.
 Knowing this data means that BU and product leadership can use this data to prioritize future work and realign investment.

-The proof of concept for this has been demonstrated to Red Hat leeadership, who agree that this is important data for us to know in order to help shape the future of our product offerings.

 ### User Stories

 * As a middleware product manager, I can observe the trends of a product version over time to estimate the expected value of any customer requested extended life offering.